Walking with Aristotle: Nicomachean Ethics IX.9-12

 In IX.9-12, Aristotle finishes off his consideration of love and friendship by wondering how many close relationships one really needs, the times in life when such relationships are most valuable, etc.

 The first question is whether the person who leads a life of fulfillment (εὐδαιμονία / eudaimonia) needs any friends at all.
 One of the conditions for fulfillment, discussed in I.7, is that the complete good is characterized by αὐτάρκεια / autarkeia, typically rendered as "self-sufficiency" although I prefer "wholeness".
-Aristotle points out that it's absurd to say the fulfilled person wouldn't need close relationships, because we think such a person needs all good things and loved ones are the greatest of external goods.
+Aristotle points out that it's absurd to say the fulfilled person wouldn't need close relationships, because we think such a person has all good things and loved ones are the greatest of external goods.
 The reason is that human beings are inherently social and we're naturally made for sharing the activities of life [συζήν / suzēn] with other people.
 Indeed, we can be more continuously [συνεχῶς / sunechōs] active if we are active with others; since fulfillment consists of activity [ἐνέργεια / energeia], and since activity consistent with core human capacities and directed by thriving of character is both beautifully right and enjoyable, the more active we are the more fulfilled we are.
 Thus the person who takes life seriously needs loved ones who are just as serious [σπουδαῖος / spoudaios].

 Furthermore, because for human beings living in the most authoritative sense simply is awareness [ἄισθησις / aisthesis] and thinking [νοήσις / noēsis], sharing the activities of life consists most of all in conversing [λόγος / logos] together and thinking things through [διανοία / dianoia] together.